 Ravens are clever, curious, and always up to something.
 You’ll see (and hear) them gliding along the rim or playing in the wind thermals above the canyon.

 These small songbirds light up the forest with their bright blue feathers and cheerful calls.
-They’re often seen on the North Rim, especially in open meadows and pine forests.
+They’re often seen on the North Rim, in open meadows and pine forests.

 A true canyon sentinel, the red-tailed hawk is easy to spot gliding in wide circles above the rim.
 Listen for their signature screech echoing across the cliffs.